oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 > **Informative comment**
 >
 > The minimum supported length of between 1 and 23 bytes for the Client Identifier in the Server is for compatibility with MQTT.
-A longer length might be necessary to be supported if a UUID is used as an Assigned Client Identifier as suggested in [[3.2.11 Assigned Client Identifier]](#assigned-client-identifier).
+A longer length might be necessary to be supported if a UUID is used as an Assigned Client Identifier as suggested in [3.2.11 Assigned Client Identifier](#assigned-client-identifier).

 ### 3.1.19 CONNECT Actions <a id='connect-actions'></a>

 Note that a Server MAY support multiple protocols on the same network endpoint.
 If the Server determines that the protocol is MQTT-SN 2.0 then it validates the connection attempt as follows.

-1.  «<mark title="Requirement MQTT-SN-3.1.19-1"><a name="MQTT-SN-3.1.19-1"></a>The Server MUST validate that the CONNECT packet matches the format described in [[3.1 CONNECT]](#connect---connection-request) and MUST NOT create a Virtual Connection for this CONNECT if it does not match</mark>»\[MQTT‑SN‑3.1.19‑1].
-The Server MAY send a CONNACK with a Reason Code of 0x80 or greater as described in [[4.12 Handling errors]](#handling-errors).
+1.  «<mark title="Requirement MQTT-SN-3.1.19-1"><a name="MQTT-SN-3.1.19-1"></a>The Server MUST validate that the CONNECT packet matches the format described in [3.1 CONNECT - Connection Request](#connect---connection-request) and MUST NOT create a Virtual Connection for this CONNECT if it does not match</mark>»\[MQTT‑SN‑3.1.19‑1].
+The Server MAY send a CONNACK with a Reason Code of 0x80 or greater as described in [4.12 Handling errors](#handling-errors).

 2.  «<mark title="Requirement MQTT-SN-3.1.19-2"><a name="MQTT-SN-3.1.19-2"></a>The Server MAY check that the contents of the CONNECT packet meet any further restrictions and SHOULD perform authentication and authorization checks.
 If any of these checks fail, it MUST NOT create a Virtual Connection for this CONNECT</mark>»\[MQTT‑SN‑3.1.19‑2].
-It MAY send an appropriate CONNACK response with a Reason Code of 0x80 or greater as described in [[3.5 CONNACK]](#connack---connect-acknowledgement) and [[4.12 Handling errors]](#handling-errors).
+It MAY send an appropriate CONNACK response with a Reason Code of 0x80 or greater as described in [3.2 CONNACK - Connect Acknowledgement](#connack---connect-acknowledgement) and [4.12 Handling errors](#handling-errors).

 If validation is successful, the Server performs the following steps.

-1.  «<mark title="Requirement MQTT-SN-3.1.19-3"><a name="MQTT-SN-3.1.19-3"></a>If the Client Identifier represents a Client already connected to the Server, the Server sends a DISCONNECT packet to the existing Client with Reason Code of 0x8E (Session taken over) as described in [[4.12 Handling errors]](#handling-errors) and MUST delete the Virtual Connection of the existing Client</mark>»\[MQTT‑SN‑3.1.19‑3].
-If the existing Client has a Will Message, that Will Message is published as described in [[3.4.3 Will Flags]](#will-flags).
+1.  «<mark title="Requirement MQTT-SN-3.1.19-3"><a name="MQTT-SN-3.1.19-3"></a>If the Client Identifier represents a Client already connected to the Server, the Server sends a DISCONNECT packet to the existing Client with Reason Code of 0x8E (Session taken over) as described in [4.12 Handling errors](#handling-errors) and MUST delete the Virtual Connection of the existing Client</mark>»\[MQTT‑SN‑3.1.19‑3].
+If the existing Client has a Will Message, that Will Message is published as described in [3.1.3 Will Flags](#will-flags).

-2.  «<mark title="Requirement MQTT-SN-3.1.19-4"><a name="MQTT-SN-3.1.19-4"></a>The Server MUST perform the processing of Clean Start that is described in [[3.1.2.1 Clean Start Flag]](#clean-start-flag)</mark>»\[MQTT‑SN‑3.1.19‑4].
+2.  «<mark title="Requirement MQTT-SN-3.1.19-4"><a name="MQTT-SN-3.1.19-4"></a>The Server MUST perform the processing of Clean Start that is described in [3.1.2.1 Clean Start Flag](#clean-start-flag)</mark>»\[MQTT‑SN‑3.1.19‑4].

 3.  «<mark title="Requirement MQTT-SN-3.1.19-5"><a name="MQTT-SN-3.1.19-5"></a>The Server MUST acknowledge the CONNECT packet with a CONNACK packet containing a 0x00 (Success) Reason Code</mark>»\[MQTT‑SN‑3.1.19‑5].